Flinders Chase National Park on Kangaroo Island is one of South Australia’s finest parks. We take a look at seven sights not to be missed

 Every visitor to Flinders Chase National Park must stop at the visitor centre on arrival to purchase entry tickets and register their vehicle.
 It’s worth taking the time to explore the centre’s interpretative displays and interactive screens to orientate yourself and learn a little about the natural and cultural heritage of the park.

-The centre also has the Chase Cafe serving coffee, snacks and lunches as well as a souvenir shop.
 Several discovery hikes and walks begin at the centre so don’t be surprised if you see a wallaby or two in the car park!

 The rugged coastline of Flinders Chase National Park provides spectacular coastal scenery, pristine rivers and large tracts of undisturbed native bushland with lots of opportunities to observe wildlife.